Institutional Research and Effectiveness

-The Office of Institutional Research and Effectiveness endeavors to support the continuous improvement of the student experience through the intentional and meaningful use of data and analyses to make informed decisions.
+The Office of Institutional Research and Effectiveness supports & the continuous improvement of the student experience through the intentional and meaningful use of data and analyses to make informed decisions.

 - Empower campus constituents to be collaborative in efforts to improve the student experience.